-*We will continue to update this article
+We will continue to update this article as more information comes in.

-As a result, we've rounded up the latest information on travel outside of the UK, including rules on essential travel, quarantine, insurance and flights.
+We've rounded up the latest information on travel outside of the UK, including rules on essential travel, quarantine, insurance and flights.

 When will people be able to go on holiday?